Ammar0008/EAZYBYTS-TASK-SUBMISSION-2/README.md

 Accessing the H2 Database
 To view the H2 database console:

+Contributing: If you'd like to contribute to this project, please fork the repository and submit a pull request.

+Author: Mohammad Ammar Attar

 Go to http://localhost:8080/h2-console.
 Use the following settings:
 JDBC URL: jdbc:h2:mem:inventorydb